Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Abstract

 \section{Abstract}

 Understanding emotions in natural language is inherently a multi-dimensional reasoning problem, where multiple affective signals interact through context, interpersonal relations, and situational cues.
 However, most existing emotion understanding benchmarks rely on short texts and predefined emotion labels, reducing this process to independent label prediction and ignoring the structured dependencies among emotions.
 To address this limitation, we introduce \textbf{Emo}tional \textbf{Scen}arios (\textbf{EmoScene}), a theory-grounded benchmark of 4,731 context-rich scenarios annotated with an \textit{8-dimensional emotion vector derived from Plutchik's basic emotions}.
-We evaluate six instruction-tuned large language models in a zero-shot setting and observe modest performance, with the best model achieving a Macro F1 of \textbf{0.501}, highlighting the difficulty of context-aware multi-label emotion prediction.
 Motivated by the observation that emotions rarely occur independently, we further propose an \textit{entanglement-aware Bayesian inference} framework that incorporates emotion co-occurrence statistics to perform joint posterior inference over the emotion vector.
-This lightweight post-processing improves structural consistency of predictions and yields notable gains for weaker models (e.g., \textbf{+0.051} Macro F1 for Qwen2.5-7B).
+This lightweight post-processing does not require any parameter updates and improves the structural consistency of predictions, and yields overall gains of 2.24\% Lexical Accuracy without any additional cost.
 EmoScene therefore provides a challenging benchmark for studying \textit{multi-dimensional emotion understanding} and the limitations of current language models.